 I have had the painful experience of working with research funding bodies who blindly assume that ‘gold standard’ research will rise to the top and that communication is a dangerous luxury.
 It’s worth reminding organisations like this, that we actually live in the 21st century and the merits of research communication have been well documented.

 In policy impact terms, effective communication of research findings is vital.
-Building a story around the research journey and the potential impact of the results need to be spelled out very clearly.
-RCT’s and systematic reviews contain complex research methods and I would expect policy makers to want to understand the approach and the results as clearly as possible.
+Building a story around the research journey and the potential impact of the results need to be spelt out very clearly.
+RCT’s and systematic reviews contain complex research methods and I would expect policymakers to want to understand the approach and the results as clearly as possible.

 Of course, many research programmes are excellent at communicating and translating their work for others but in my own experience, the vast majority are not.
 We need to ask for more and ensure better access is given to research programmes and their research.
 Ultimately, researchers need more support in competency building, and funders need to further incentivise effective research communication.